 1. Cleans out the bladder:

-It is medically advised to urinate before and after sexual activity in order to clear pathogens from your urinary tract.
+It is medically advised to urinate before and after sexual activity to clear pathogens from your urinary tract.

 By drinking water after sex, your frequency of urination will most likely increase.
 This aids in the removal of microorganisms from the urinary tract before an infection develops.